MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 ## Need more help?

-To expedite your support request, make sure to include your device(s) serial number and your shipping address in the Issue Description field.
-If your issue was not listed or you need more help, contact [Surface Support for Business and Education customers](contact-surface-business-education-support.md?tabs=online).
+To expedite your support request, make sure to include your devices serial number and your shipping address in the Issue Description field.
+If your issue wasn't listed or you need more help, contact [Surface Support for Business and Education customers](contact-surface-business-education-support.md?tabs=online).